Table of contents

 You can also use iPad forms to capture contact information in person, add custom fields and customize the forms to fit your branding.

-I absolutely love the fact that ActiveCampaign includes marketing automation in their cheapest plan.
+I absolutely love the fact that ActiveCampaign includes marketing automation in its cheapest plan.

 (For example, ConvertKit requires you to upgrade to a more expensive plan to be able to automate your emails.)